samstur/albo_auto_mRNA/MasterNotes.md

 ### Mapping
 We will be mapping with STAR (v2.7.1a).

-Mapping was done using the Aedes albopictus reference genome (aedes_albopictus_AalbF3.fa) and the corresponding annotation file (aedes_albopictus_AalbF3.gff3)
+Mapping was done using our lab's newest Aedes albopictus reference genome (aedes_albopictus_AalbF3.fa) and the corresponding annotation file (aedes_albopictus_AalbF3.gff3)

 STAR (v2.7.1a) was used for indexing the genome ([script](https://github.com/samstur/albo_auto_mRNA/blob/main/STAR_genomeIndex.sh))